Monday, March 28, 2022

 The imagery He uses is quite descriptive.
 When you spit or spew something out of your mouth, you want it out of your body.
 You do not want to swallow it and have it remain inside of you.
 Doesn’t matter what it is.
 The act speaks for itself.
 To be spit out of Jesus’s mouth is to be expelled from the body of Christ.
 To be something that is spit, spewed, even vomited out of the mouth is an extremely apt and vivid picture of how this kind of lukewarm, religious living listed here is viewed through the eyes of the Almighty.

 The Laodicean Christians, who lived in an economic mecca in their day, instead were to buy “gold” from Jesus, the kind refined by fire, thus making it pure.
-In other words, they were to invest their lives in Him instead of the stock market or savings accounts.
+In other words, they were to invest their lives in Him instead of the stock markets or savings accounts of their day.
 Then, they would experience what being “rich” truly means.

 The Laodicean Christians lived in an area known for its eye balm, too, which had healing properties.1 Yet, Jesus told them that their beliefs of being wealthy and not having any needs were actually the words of spiritually blind people.
 They needed a spiritual salve to heal their eyes so they could see how utterly destitute they were without God and His holiness.

 Spiritually poor.
 Spiritually naked.
 Spiritually pitiful and wretched.
 Spiritually blind.
-These believers were all of the above, and for people who thought they were rich and had arrived spiritually, this must have been a horrifying message to receive.
+These believers were all of the above, and for people who thought they were rich and had arrived spiritually, this must have been a horrifying message to receive (cf. Matthew 7:21-23).

 Still, there was one more thing they were to do.
 They were told to open the door and let Jesus inside.
 Isn’t that one of the most ironic pictures in scripture?
 Jesus knocking on the door of a church, of all places, asking to be allowed to come inside and reign as King?